Irinivk/API-project/README.md

 https://irini-duni-bnb.onrender.com

 ## Instructions:
-To use the website all you have to do is click the link above.
+To use the website all you have to do is click the link above, and if you have ad-blockers please disable.
 You can also clone the repo by going over to my github and clicking on 'API-project'

 ## GITHUB Account: